COVID-19 health regulations collide with the biggest drinking night of the year

 “It seems like people are maybe minding the rules and it’s been smaller gatherings, which is hopeful for everybody I think,” Doohan speculated.

-Torres says the good news is that when people do show up late, they have been understanding, so it’s not enforcement they’re struggling with.
-It’s the disappointment of turning them away.
+Torres says the good news is that when people do show up late, they have been understanding.

 “Enforcement is not as much of a challenge any longer because I think people understand that for us to stay open, they need to help us by following the mandate,” said Torres.
 “Just come early, please.”